DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 ## The Pandas package

-Pandas is Python's data management package.
+Pandas is Python's data management package and an essential component of data work in Python.
 The authors [describe it](http://pandas.pydata.org/) as "an open source library for high-performance, easy-to-use data structures and data analysis tools in Python."
 That's a mouthful.
 Suffice it to say that we can do pretty much anything in Pandas that we can do in Excel -- and more.
 We can compute sums of rows and columns, generate new rows or columns, compute pivot tables, and lots of other things.
 And we can do all this on much larger files than Excel can handle.

 We'll come back to all of these things later in the course, but for now we'll focus on data input:  how to get data into a Python program.